On the conjugate weight function and ultradifferentiable classes of entire functions: Introduction

 Finally, in Appendix \ref{slowlyvaryingappendix} we study the property that $\omega_{\mathbf{M}}$ is \emph{slowly varying} (see \eqref{slowlyvarying}) in terms of the defining sequence $\mathbf{M}$; see Proposition \ref{lowvarassofctcharact}.
-This question is inspired by the reflexivity of a crucial growth relation from Section \ref{growthsection} and concrete applications of this technical statement are expected, especially when constructing (counter-)examples.
+This question is inspired by the reflexivity of a crucial growth relation from Section \ref{growthsection} and concrete applications of this technical statement are expected, especially when constructing (counter-)examples. \textbf{Acknowledgements.} The author of this article thanks the two anonymous referees for the careful reading and the valuable suggestions which have improved the presentation of the results.